Julia Turshen: Career

 In 2016, Turshen released her first solo cookbook, Small Victories: Recipes, Advice + Hundreds of Ideas for Home Cooking Triumphs.
-It was listed as one of The New York Times best cookbooks of that year, one of NPR's best cookbooks of that year, and one of the best cookbooks for holiday giving, according to the Boston Globe.
+It was listed as one of The New York Times' best cookbooks of that year, one of NPR's best cookbooks of that year, and one of the Boston Globe's best cookbooks for holiday giving.

 In 2017, Turshen released Feed the Resistance: Recipes + Ideas for Getting Involved, whose proceeds she donated to the ACLU.
 The book was a meditation on food and activism.
 It went on to earn Eater's Best Cookbook of 2017.
-The San Francisco Chronicle lauded it as one of their picks for best cookbooks of 2017 and The Village Voice included it on their list 2017's Best Food Books for Woke Readers (and Eaters).
+The San Francisco Chronicle lauded it as one of their picks for best cookbooks of 2017 and The Village Voice included it on their list of 2017's Best Food Books for Woke Readers (and Eaters).

 In 2018, Turshen's book Now & Again: Go-To Recipes, Inspired Menus + Endless Ideas for Reinventing Leftovers was nominated for a Goodreads Choice Award in the category of Best Food & Cookbooks.

 In 2019, Turshen's podcast, Keep Calm and Cook On, was nominated for an International Association of Culinary Professionals Award.

+In 2024, Turshen published What Goes With What: 100 Recipes, 20 Charts, Endless Possibilities.